needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsHostingServices.md

 Modify the loading path fields to instead load from the Hosting Service. [`HttpHostingService`](../api/UnityEditor.AddressableAssets.HostingServices.HttpHostingService.html) is a URL that uses the local IP address and the port assigned to the service.
 From the **Addressables Hosting** window, you can use the profile variables named `PrivateIpAddress` and `HostingServicePort` to construct the URL (for example, `http://[PrivateIpAddress]:[HostingServicePort]`).

-Additionally, you should modify all build path variables to point to a common directory outside of the Project's _Assets_ folder.
+Additionally, you should modify all build path variables to point to a common directory outside of the project's `Assets` folder.

 ![Configuring the service's profile.](images/HostingServicesProfiles_2.png)</br>
 _Configuring the service's profile._